Testing callbacks

 Callback Tester

-Once you have configured your callbacks, you can start testing your endpoint using our Callback Tester.
+Once you have configured your callbacks, you can test your endpoint using our Callback Tester.
 You can find it on Your App Name > Integration.
 When you are scrolling down, you will find a button that says "Open Callback tester":

 Click on this button to open the Callback Tester modal: